-- Meet the general requirements (p.
-26) for admission to the College of Adult & Professional Studies. - Achieve a final cumulative GPA of at least 3.0 from your undergraduate degree institution. - · Achieve a cumulative GPA of at least 3.0 in the required prerequisite courses. - · Earn a C or better for all required prerequisite courses. - Give evidence of personality, character, and emotional stability consistent with the mission of the nursing department and the role and responsibility of the professional nurse. - An interview or additional materials may be required upon the request of the Admissions Committee.
+- Meet the general requirements for admission to the College of Adult & Professional Studies. - Achieve a final cumulative GPA of at least 2.85 from your undergraduate degree institution. - · Achieve a cumulative GPA of at least 3.0 in the required prerequisite courses. - Earn a B- or better for the pathophysiology prerequisite course.
+Earn a C or better for all other required prerequisite courses. - Give evidence of personality, character, and emotional stability consistent with the mission of Bethel Nursing and the role and responsibility of the professional nurse.
+Submission of an essay addressing provided prompts and a recent resume are required. - An interview or additional materials may be required upon the request of the Admissions Committee. - Any candidate meeting the minimum application requirements with a bachelor's degree or master's degree from Bethel University will be granted an interview.